Caregiver Syndrome: How to Care for the Caring

 - Set a time each day where you have a few hours to yourself.

 - Learn to delegate other responsibilities – this is critical.
 Caring for a dependent person shouldn’t fall exclusively on one person, so establish agreements with your family members or a social service.
 That doesn’t mean that “you can’t be bothered” with your patient.
-To the contrary.
+On the contrary.
 The more help you have, the more you’ll be able to help them.
 Remember that when you are well, you can offer them your best, but if you’re depressed or run down, you won’t be able to put forth your best effort.

 - Learn more about the condition or problem that your patient is suffering.
 Rely on professionals to advise you and help you properly perform your duties.